fbpx

 In at least one case a farmer takes dried digested solids, presses the solids in a mold to make “cow pots” as plant holders!

-Vermont brothers Reg and Mike Chaput at their Mystic Meadow Farm on the Canadian border in North Troy.
+Brothers Reg and Mike Chaput at their Mystic Meadow Farm on the Canadian border in North Troy.
 In 2012, they received the Vermont Dairy Farm of the Year award and strive to establish innovative improvements on their farms.

 The experience on a real farm?